Are you networking this summer?

 There are a wealth of networking events you can attend this summer.

-Look on the events tab in Symplicity for firm receptions, go to Bar Association events in your state, attend CLEs, go to Notre Dame Club events, and check with your undergrad alumni club for events as well.
+Regularly read your Weekly Docket, look on the events tab in Symplicity for firm receptions, go to Bar Association events in your state, attend CLEs, go to Notre Dame Club events, and check with your undergrad alumni club for events as well.

 Do not forget about groups like the Federalist Society Lawyer’s Chapter, Asian American Bar Association, Black Law Students Association, and other mission-based organizations.
 They frequently have very well-attended summer events.